Annotated Bibliography Example and Writing Tips

 Students usually think that the APA writing style and bibliography are easier.
 In general, all the bibliography styles are very easy, it is just a matter of understanding.

-If you are doing an annotated bibliography in APA style, the first thing you should consider is the citation.
-Make sure that you format the link of the journal, book or article that you use, in APA format style.
+If you are doing an annotated bibliography according to APA format, the first thing you should consider is the citation.
+Make sure that you format the link of the journal, book, or article that you use, in APA format style.

-After the proper citation, write an indented paragraph, giving a small brief of what is in the journal articles or books, that you have used as the source material of your paper.
-Examples of annotated bibliography APA are mentioned below.
+After the proper citation, write an indented paragraph, giving a brief explanation of what is stated in the respective citation or source.
+Examples of annotated bibliography, APA are mentioned below.

 In this annotated bibliography, there is no self-reflection at the end.
 It is more like a brief of the whole study.